SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 [ValueObject(typeof(int))]
 public partial struct CustomerId {
     // Vogen already generates this as a private constructor:
-    // error CS0111: Type 'CustomerId' already defines a member called 'CustomerId' with the same parameter type public CustomerId() { }
+    // error CS0111: Type 'CustomerId' already defines a member called
+    // 'CustomerId' with the same parameter type public CustomerId() { }

-    // error VOG008: Cannot have user defined constructors, please use the From method for creation. public CustomerId(int value) { }
+    // error VOG008: Cannot have user defined constructors, please use
+    // the From method for creation.
+    public CustomerId(int value) { }
 }
 ```

 ### If my VO is a struct, can I have my own fields?

-You *could*, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)
+You _could_, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)

 ### Why are there, by default, no implicit conversions to and from the primitive types that are being wrapped?